Intervention/docs/image/v4/basics/instantiation.md

 `createImage()` method with the desired image size as arguments.
 See the following example:

 By default the image is created with a **transparent background**.
-If you want to define a background color instead use the `fill()` method after creation.
+If you want to define a background color instead use the `fill()` method after the `createImage()` call.

-Optionally you can pass a callback to add animation frames and create a animated image and define the delay time of the individual animation frames.
+Optionally you can pass a callback to add animation frames and create an animated image.
+Define the delay time of the individual animation frames.
 It should be noted that the animation created this way must be decoded in a format that supports animations.

-Animations are possible in all supplied drivers.
+Animations are possible in all drivers.
 [Read more on how to modify animated images.](/v4/modifying-images/animations)

 #### Parameters